 Making Sense of 3-1-1

-Some travelers think that the 3-1-1 rule includes specific restrictions for different items.
+Some travelers think that the 3-1-1 screening process includes specific restrictions for different items.
 That’s not the case; the rule doesn’t set a maximum for, say, how many ounces of toothpaste is allowed on a plane.
 What the 3-1-1 rule says is that any liquids, gels and aerosols that you plan to pack in a carry-on bag must be in containers no larger than 3.4 ounces (100 milliliters).
 All containers must fit into a 1-quart clear, resealable bag, and each passenger is limited to one bag.
 TSA agents strictly enforce these rules.
 The only exceptions are made for medically necessary liquids or substances that are required to feed a baby.
+Passengers with TSA Precheck status can usually leave the bag of liquids in their luggage.

 The name of the rule can help you remember these restrictions.